 The Exeter Law School is an ambitious, dynamic and friendly law school delivering a first class legal education, offering some of the most sought after law courses in the UK.
-Our LLM Master of Laws includes the opportunity to specialise in International Commercial Law, European Law, Maritime Law, Intellectual Property Law, and International Human Rights Law, Students wishing to specialise in an area of law by following one of our dedicated pathways will also benefit from having that pathway named on your degree certificate, highlighting the specialist knowledge and experience you have in this field.
+Our LLM Master of Laws includes the opportunity to specialise in International Law or Commercial Law.

 The South West of England is a top holiday destination thanks to its mild climate and beautiful surroundings.
 Transport links to London and the rest of the UK and Europe are excellent.
 Exeter is a historic, safe, student-friendly city with a population of around 120,000 and a thriving arts scene.
 As the regional capital, students have access to a great range of shops, restaurants and leisure facilities.

 The University of Exeter was given charter in 1955, but has educational roots stretching back more than 150 years.
-Today, we are amongst the top 1 per cent of universities worldwide according to the Times Higher Education World University Rankings, and a member of the prestigious Russell Group of research intensive universities.
+Today, we are amongst the top universities worldwide and a member of the prestigious Russell Group of research intensive universities.
 We combine academic excellence and world-leading research with stunning campuses in the most beautiful part of the UK.